joutad/Joudatta/README.md

 - 👋 Hi, I’m **@joutad**
-- 👀 Currently I am on break and might be working on a few projects
+- 👀 Currently I am studying for my final semester, and looking for New Grad roles in Software Engineering!
 - 🌱 I’m currently learning at the **University of Guelph**

+Please get in contact if you wanted to collaborate on a project!

 <!---
 joutad/joutad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.